The Geotransformation

-This lab requires you to think about overlap areas, how to identify and define them, and how to make use of the affine transformation to avoid loading unnecessary data into an array.
-In the notes of the class, we have introduced how to use gdal to access raster data.
-In addition, we looked at several functions that allow you to access raster properties, such as the dimensions of the raster, the projection or the affine transformation.
+This week’s lab requires you to think about overlap areas, how to identify and define them, and how to make use of the affine transformation to avoid loading unnecessary data into an array.
+In addition, you will have to think about reprojecting images between different coordinate systems.
+In the class, we introduced how to use gdal to access raster data.
+We also look at several functions that allow you to access raster properties, such as the dimensions of the raster, the projection or the affine transformation.
 The latter can be identified using the function .GetGeoTransform() (Have a look at the location where we get the .GetGeoTransform() and inspect again the outcomes).

-Now, here we apply two new functions: (1) gdal.InvGeoTransform() and (2) gdal.ApplyGeoTransform().
-This small tutorial explains what these functions do, and how you can make use of them in the context of the second lab.
+Now, in this chapter here we apply two new functions: (1) gdal.InvGeoTransform() and (2) gdal.ApplyGeoTransform().
+This small tutorial explains what these functions do, and how you can make use of them in the context of the lab.
 Let’s start by opening the raster file in the same way as in the other materials.

 import os